CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_intro.md

 # ICASSP 2026 Cadenza Challenge: Predicting Lyric Intelligibility

 :::warning[🚧 Website Under Construction  🚧]
-The full release will be on the 1st of September.
+The full release will be on first week of September.

 **Last update: 2025-08-27**
 :::